Facts about LeBron James

 In 2014 he surprised his fans by reversing course, opting out of his Miami Heat contract and returning to Cleveland to play again for the Cavaliers.
 There he won another NBA championship in 2016, with the Cavaliers roaring back from a 3-1 deficit to defeat the Golden State Warriors and bring Cleveland its first pro championship in any major sport since 1964.
 The Cavs played the Warriors in the NBA finals for four straight years, from 2015-18, winning in 2016 and losing the other years.

 On July 1, 2018, James signed a new four-year, $154 million contract to play for the Los Angeles Lakers.
-The deal includes a player option allowing LeBron to end the deal after three full years.
+The deal included a player option allowing LeBron to end the deal after three full years.
+In the year 2020, in a season interrupted by the Covid-19 pandemic, LeBron James led the Lakers over the Miami Heat to another NBA championship, his fourth title overall and making him a champion with the Heat, the Cavaliers, and the Lakers.
+(He was named the MVP of the NBA Finals for each of those for championships.)

 LeBron James also played on the U.S. Olympic teams in 2004, 2008 and 2012, and on the U.S. team at the 2006 World Championships.

-LeBron James wears uniform number 23, the number made famous by Michael Jordan… LeBron James is 6’8″ tall and weighs 250 pounds, according to a 2014 article in Sports Illustrated… LeBron James announced that he was moving to the Miami Heat in a televised extravaganza that was called The Decision; the event was much criticized (especially by Cleveland fans) as tone-deaf and just not very nice… LeBron James won the NBA’s most valuable player award in 2008-09, 2009-10, 2011-12 and 2012-13.
+LeBron James wears uniform number 23, the number made famous by Michael Jordan… LeBron James is 6’8″ tall and weighs 250 pounds, according to a 2014 article in Sports Illustrated… LeBron James announced his 2010 move to the Miami Heat in a televised extravaganza that was called The Decision; the event was much criticized (especially by Cleveland fans) as tone-deaf and simply not very nice… LeBron James won the NBA’s most valuable player award in 2008-09, 2009-10, 2011-12 and 2012-13.